astuder/epc901/README.md

 The ```transfer``` command reads images from the frame buffer and sends them over serial.
 Each image is sent in two chuncks, each terminated with a linefeed.

-1. Frame metadata seperated with commas: frame number, time in milliseconds since first frame, exposure time in microseconds
+1. Frame metadata seperated with commas: frame number, time in milliseconds since first frame, exposure time in microseconds, number of pixels in frame
 2. Frame data: a continous string with one 3-character hexadecimal number per pixel representing the brightness value

 ## Python